-During 2023, the Graft Processing and Cellular Therapy Committee did not meet in person.
-The committee had 3 videoconferences in 2023, mainly discussing tasks related to the ongoing project on the use of non-cryopreserved autologous HCT products.
+During 2024, the Graft Processing and Cellular Therapy Committee did not meet in person.

 This committee continues to work on the following projects:

 - Partner with the International Society of Cellular Therapy (ISCT) on the ISCT Presidential Task Force on the Use of Unproven Cellular Therapies. - Survey of laboratory practices related to the use of non-cryopreserved autologous HCT products.